ToniHalmetoja/globalizr/README.md

 It's worth noting that the country polygons are a little low on detail.
 This is both because the free host used for the demo (Heroku) has a low memory usage limit, and additionally, Leaflet gets obscenely memory-intensive trying to render detailed borders.
 Ideally, were this a full app, it'd be launched with a little more detail, on a web server with some capacity.

 Equally worth of note is that the Spoonacular API, used for the recipe recommendations, only has recommendations for a few different countries.
 Just try the big cuisines (France, the US, Thailand...) and see what you get.
 Of course, in a full application, we'd expand this functionality, and also add some kind of recommendations for books and trips, and affiliate links for them all.

+As for accessibility, unfortunately it doesn't seem that there's any possible way to implement tab select on each individual polygon.